Build COVID-era Office Policies that Work for Everyone

 Your law firm’s COVID-19 office policies should reflect this important reality: unpredictability is now the norm.
-Whether your firm is functioning remotely, bringing employees back to the office or employing a hybrid model, you’ll want to establish a clear set of guidelines to help your team thrive in the office ecosystem of the future.
+Whether your firm is functioning remotely, bringing employees back to the office or employing a hybrid model, you’ll want to establish a clear set of guidelines to help your team thrive, supported by law office management software.

 In 2022, the conversation around hybrid work moved from firms planning their big “return to office” to “more days in-office than out” to “we’re still figuring it out.”
 Employees’ desire to work from the office continues to plummet; just 27% of respondents in one January 2022 survey want to be in the office three or four days a week, down from 46% 10 months prior.